Department of Science

 BIOL 455.
 Introduction to GIS.
 4 Credits.

 An application of the principles of geographic information systems and integrally related mapping to solve problems related to natural resource management and other environmental issues.
-Comprehensive lav assignments are included to give students hands-on experience solving problems with current state-of-the-art software and GPS units, including data creation, data integration, mapping, and spatial analysis.
+Comprehensive lab assignments are included to give students hands-on experience solving problems with current state-of-the-art software and GPS units, including data creation, data integration, mapping, and spatial analysis.

 Typically Offered: Spring.